France women's national rugby union team: Notable players

+Award winners

+World Rugby Awards

+The following France players have been recognised at the World Rugby Awards since 2001:

+Six Nations Awards

+The following France players have been recognised in the Women's Six Nations Awards since 2020:

 Record

 Note: Although the FFR list all of the following as full internationals or "test matches" in their publications (including their website), they do not award caps for all of the games.
 In particular, no caps have been officially awarded for appearances before 1989 (when the FFR became responsible for women's rugby), and most matches in FIRA tournaments after 2004 are uncapped.
 As a result, there can be a significant difference between the number of appearances players may have made for France and their official number of caps.